 A caregiver with burnout has become overwhelmed and is physically, emotionally, and mentally exhausted from the stress and burden of caring for their loved one.
 They may feel alone, unsupported, or unappreciated.

 They often haven’t been taking good care of themselves and may be depressed.
 Eventually, they can lose interest in caring for themselves and the person they look after.

 Almost every caretaker experiences burnout at some point.
 If it does happen and it’s not addressed, the caregiver eventually becomes unable to provide good care.

 For this reason, caregiver burnout can be harmful to the person receiving care as well as the caregiver.
-A large study in the Journals of Gerontology even found that caregivers who felt they were under a lot of strain had a greater risk of dying than caretakers who felt little or no strain.
+A large study in the even found that caregivers who felt they were under a lot of strain had a greater risk of dying than caretakers who felt little or no strain.

 There are warning signs before burnout occurs.
 Being aware of and watching for them lets you know when you need to take steps to combat or prevent the stress you’re experiencing.